Bhoot Police: Reception

-The film met with mixed to positive reviews from critics, praising its plot, the performances of the cast (particularly Saif Ali Khan and Yami Gautam Dhar), humour, visuals but criticized its screenplay.

-Bollywood Bubble gave the film 4 stars out of 5, “Surprisingly though, Bhoot Police was refreshingly witty, using viral trends as inside jokes, which will definitely crack you up ".
 Bollywood Hungama gave it a rating of 3 stars out of 5 and wrote, "Pavan Kirpalani's story gives a deja vu of Stree and Roohi.
 But unlike the other two films, it focuses on ghostbusters and that gives a unique touch."
 Koimoi gave it a positive review, rating of 3 stars out of 5 and said, "If You've Got It, Haunt It’ & Saif Ali Khan Does The Same!".
 Firstpost gave it a rating of 3 stars out of 5 and wrote, "Saif Ali Khan sizzles in a breezy horror comedy."

-Filmibeat gave it 3 stars out of 5 and wrote, "If you dive into Bhoot Police with the hope of feeling some 'chills', you might get disappointed.
-Rest assured, the film is a hoot with Saif Ali Khan's entertaining antics."
-Indian express gave it a rating of 2.5 stars out of 5 and wrote, "Saif Ali Khan is having a blast, and makes sure we do too."

 NDTV gave it a rating of 2.5 stars out of 5 stars and wrote, Saif Ali Khan Brings His Flair For Comedy To Breezy Caper Film.

 Times of India gave it 2 stars out of 5 and wrote,"A childish horror comedy."